Vikas-k-c/Kisaan-Mitra/README.md

 After you’ve set up the system:

-1. **Open the Web Interface:**
-   Visit the local address shown in your terminal (e.g., http://localhost:3000).
+1. **Open the Web Interface** at the local address shown in your terminal.

-2. **Register or Log In:**
-   Start by registering as a user (if authentication is enabled), or just begin as a guest if supported.
+2. **Register or Log In:** Start by registering as a user (if authentication is enabled), or use as a guest.
 3. **Enter Your Details:**
     - **Farm Location:** Choose or enter your district, village, or pin code.
-    - **Soil Data:** If you have it, provide soil type, moisture level, or use “Auto-detect” if you have sensors connected.
+    - **Soil Data:** Provide soil type, moisture level, or use “Auto-detect” if sensors are connected.
     - **Crop Interests:** Select crops you want advice about (e.g., wheat, rice, maize).
 4. **Receive Recommendations:**
-   Kisaan-Mitra will analyze weather, soil, and market data using its multi-agent engine.
+   Kisaan-Mitra will analyze data using its multi-agent engine.
 You will get:
     - Best crops for your current conditions.
     - Suggested sowing and planting dates.
     - Market pricing trends and advice on when to harvest or sell.
 5. **Check Updates:**
-   The advice updates automatically as new data comes in.
-Refresh or revisit to get fresh insights as conditions change.
+   Advice updates automatically as new data comes in.
+Refresh or revisit to get fresh insights.
 6. **Explore Advanced Features:**
-    - View data visualizations (weather charts, soil health maps, market graphs).
+    - Data visualizations (weather charts, soil health maps, market graphs).
     - Export findings or recommendations.
     - Connect your sensors or extension modules for more accurate data.

-### Example User Flow

-- Ramesh, a farmer in Uttar Pradesh, enters soil type (“Loamy”), location (“Mathura”), and crop (“Mustard”).
-- Kisaan-Mitra suggests sowing Mustard between October 15–20, based on local weather and market forecasts, and recommends soil improvement tips.
-- Ramesh follows the advice—and gets notified if rainfall or price conditions change unexpectedly.

-> No special technical knowledge is required.
-Kisaan-Mitra is designed to be farmer-friendly, with options for mobile and desktop access.

 ---

 ## 📝 Troubleshooting

 - If the site doesn’t load, verify Node.js is installed and that you ran `npm install` and `npm start`.
+- Ensure the `.env` file contains a valid API key; otherwise, AI recommendations will not work.
 - For sensor integration, check the documentation for compatible devices.

 ---